Hyperbolic branching Brownian motion: the empirical limit measure: More properties of mu

 \item Consider $F^K(x)=\mu^K_\infty((-\infty,x])$, the (random) cumulative distribution function of $\mu^K_\infty$.
 Then $F^K$ is almost surely Hölder--continuous for every exponent $\gamma < 1 \wedge 2\beta$. \end{enumerate} \end{cor}

-\begin{proof} The key idea of this proof is to look at $(x\mapsto F(x))$ as stochastic process to which we can apply Kolmogorov's continuity theorem.
-By Proposition \ref{prop:2nd_moment} we have for $\eps$ small enough that uniformly in $x$
+\begin{proof} The key idea of this proof is to look at $(x\mapsto F(x))$ as {a} stochastic process to which we can apply Kolmogorov's continuity theorem.
+By Proposition \ref{prop:2nd_moment} we have {that} for $\eps$ small enough, uniformly in $x$,

 For $\beta=3$ we use $\eps^{2-\delta}$ for arbitrarily small $\delta>0$.
-It now follows immediately from Kolmogorov's continuity theorem (see for example \cite[Theorem 4.23]{kallenberg_foundations_2021}) that $F$ is almost surely continuous because $F$ is non-decreasing and has càdlàg paths.
-Further, $F$ is Hölder continuous for any $\gamma< (1/2)\wedge (\beta/3)$.
+It now follows immediately from Kolmogorov's continuity theorem (see for example \cite[Theorem 4.23]{Kal2021}) that $F$ is almost surely continuous because $F$ is non-decreasing and has càdlàg paths.
+Further, $F$ is Hölder continuous for any $\gamma< (1/2)\wedge (\beta/6)$.

 We can improve on the bound on $\gamma$ if we consider $F^K$.
 The same reasoning applies but if we use Lemma \ref{lemma:k_th_moment} instead of Proposition \ref{prop:2nd_moment} then Kolmogorov's continuity theorem provides us with Hölder continuity for any $\gamma$ with